-Kids love to play, and the idea of playing to learn is a sure-fire way to get their attention for achieving truly inspired learning.
-Add creativity and critical thinking and you’d be surprised what your students can come up with.
-This is the experience of GEMS Dubai American Academy’s Jaimie Powers.
+Kids love to play, and the idea of playing to learn is a sure-fire way to get their attention to achieve truly inspired learning.
+Add creativity and critical thinking, and you'd be surprised by what your students can do.
+That's the experience of GEMS Dubai American Academy's Jaimie Powers.
 Jaimie is a Physical Education teacher and PS Specialist at DAA.

-Together with her teaching partner, she presented her students with a unique challenge based in the Essential Fluencies that would encourage her learners to imagine and play like never before.
+Together with her teaching partner, she presented her students with a unique challenge based on the Essential Fluencies that would encourage her learners to imagine and play like never before.

-Jaimie and her partner gave their kids 4 pieces of starting equipment: dodgeballs, hula hoops, skipping ropes, and cones.
-The guidelines were simple—their games had to be completely original, have a clear set of rules, and had to be playable by at least 4 people.
-In addition, they could use all the items or a few, but the rest was up to them.
+Jaimie and her partner gave their kids four pieces of starting equipment: dodgeballs, hula hoops, skipping ropes, and cones.
+The guidelines were simple—their games had to be completely original, have a clear set of rules, and had to be playable by at least four people.
+Also, they could use all the items or a few, but the rest was up to them.

-“Due to the fact that we only had one idea between the two of us, we decided to give it a try and see where it took us,” Jaimie recalls.
-“As we developed the idea we made it into a two-week lesson, and as time went on we added more elements to the project.”
+“Because we only had one idea between the two of us, we decided to give it a try and see where it took us,” Jaimie recalls.
+“As we developed the idea, we made it into a two-week lesson, and as time went on, we added more elements to the project.”

 As for the achievements of the students themselves, Jaimie couldn’t have been more pleased.
 “Students are truly collaborating and sharing ideas as well as exploring different options that we would never have thought about in any PE class we taught previously.”